 Research involving live animals and/or their organs or tissues requires ethical approval from the ACREC.
 The ACREC examines proposals to assess if the reasons proposed justify the use of animals within ethical parameters.
-Check here for the ACREC submission deadlines.
+Check here for further information and submission deadlines.